GBLille/MassiveFold/README.md

 ## Uninstallation

-To uninstall MassiveFold, remove the three conda environments (`massivefold`, `mf-afmassive-1.1.10`, `mf-colabfold-1.6.1` and `mf-alphafold3-1.1.0`) and remove the `MassiveFold` folder you cloned.
+To uninstall MassiveFold, remove the three conda environments (`massivefold-1.8.0`, `mf-afmassive-1.1.10`, `mf-colabfold-1.6.1` and
+`mf-alphafold3-1.1.0`) and remove the `MassiveFold` folder you cloned.
 Make sure you copy all the files and folders you want to keep from the `output` and `log` directories somewhere else.